Onibex Snowflake Iceberg Sink Connector for Confluent Platform and Cloud

 Before setting up the Snowflake connector, gather the following information:

-2. Topic Name - The name of the Kafka topic you want to send to Snowflake
+2. Topic Name - The name of the Kafka topic to which you intend to send data, including the format of the messages it contains (e.g., Avro, JSON, String, etc.).

 3. Snowflake JDBC URL - Obtain this by: